-We have on file two effective shelf registration statements that in the aggregate allow us to raise up to an additional \$111.6 million from the sale of common or preferred stock.
+We have on file two effective shelf registration statements that collectively allow us to raise up to an additional \$105.6 million from the sale of common stock, preferred stock, debt securities and/or warrants and our restated certificate of incorporation authorizes us to issue up to 5,000,000 shares of preferred stock.
 The issuance of preferred stock could adversely affect the voting power of holders of our common stock, and reduce the likelihood that our common stockholders will receive dividend payments and payments upon liquidation.
 The issuance of preferred stock could also decrease the market price of our common stock, or have terms and conditions that could discourage a takeover or other transaction that might involve a premium price for our shares or that our stockholders might believe to be in their best interests.